ryan-mcclue/unsw/comp3231/week5.md

   2. marking inode as free
   3. mark disk blocks as free
-  IMPORTANT: files still persist, only actually deleted when overwritten with something else FS journalling aims to introduce a degree of atomicity.
+  IMPORTANT: files still persist, only actually deleted when overwritten with something else
+  IMPORTANT: The steps should be related to what disk blocks are involved, not metadata.

+FS journalling layer aims to introduce a degree of atomicity.
+It keeps track of uncommited changes.
+So, for deleting a file, first write deletion steps to journal block.
-First write to change to journal, then perform actual operation and remove journal entries. (write each steps to journal)
+Then perform actual deletion steps and remove corresponding journal entries.

-On startup, can then look at journal to see if operation completed. on startup look at journal entry; journal says directory removed; check if it is; if not do; continue and then remove journal entry
+On startup, will look at journal to see if any uncompleted steps and finish them if possible
-(so journal only keeps track of uncommited changes)

 SSDs still have seek time, albeit very small (so sequential still faster than random)